Herman Hui: Career

 In 2000, Hui was awarded the Medal of Honour by the Government of Hong Kong, and on 2004-07-01 he was appointed to the honorary title of Justice of the Peace.

-After being the external legal advisor of the Glorious Sun Enterprises, a 3.8 billion Hong Kong dollars (USD 500 million) investment holding company focusing on casual apparel, he joined the group in 1995 as an Executive Director.
+After being the external legal advisor of the Glorious Sun Enterprises, a 3.8 billion Hong Kong dollars (US$500 million) investment holding company focusing on casual apparel, he joined the group in 1995 as an executive director.
 He is also managing director of Everight Consultants Ltd.

 In July 2024, Hui was selected by the Hong Kong government as chief of the Social Workers Registration Board.

 Hui is married and has one child.

 Scouting

 Hui Chung-shing has been participating in Scouting since he was a first form student in the secondary school, Ying Wa College.
-He started as Boy Scout with the school's 13th Hong Kong Group, which is now the 75th Kowloon Group of The Scout Association of Hong Kong.
-He now still holds the title of Group Scout Leader in the Scout Group.
-He later became Scout Commissioner, actively involved in social action projects of the Scout Association of Hong Kong, initiating exchange Scouts in Hong Kong and in China.
+He started as Boy Scout with the school's 13th Hong Kong Group, which is now the 75th Kowloon Group of the Scout Association of Hong Kong.
+He was also the Group Scout Leader in the Scout Group.
+He later served as the Deputy Regional Commissioner and Assistant Chief Commissioner (International & Public Relations), actively involved in social action projects of the Scout Association of Hong Kong, initiating exchange Scouts in Hong Kong and the mainland China.
+He was the Deputy Chief Commissioner before retired as a uniformed scout member.

 Hui was chairman of the Asia-Pacific Scout Committee from 1998 to 2001, and he was member of the World Organization of the Scout Movement (WOSM) Strategy Task Force.
+During the term in 2000, Hui was awarded the Bronze Wolf award for his strong support to Scouting.
 In 2002, he was elected as a member of the World Scout Committee, the executive body of the World Organization of the Scout Movement, for a period of six years.
-During the 37th World Scout Conference in Tunisia in 2005, Hui was elected to be chairman of the Committee.
-His term was expected to end in 2008 with the World Scout Conference scheduled in Korea, but he resigned on 2008-02-29.
+During the 37th World Scout Conference in Tunisia in 2005, Hui was elected to be chairman of the committee.

-In 2000, Hui was awarded the Bronze Wolf award for his strong support to Scouting.
-He continues to be active in The Scout Association of Hong Kong as Deputy Chief Commissioner (Support), and holds other international Scout offices.

-In 2008 Hui resigned his position on the World Scout Committee, and was succeeded by Philippe Da Costa.
+Hui resigned his position on the World Scout Committee and was succeeded by Philippe Da Costa in 2008.